 From October 20 through Friday, December 5, you can bring donated food to the following locations in Boston:

 Healthy food in dry packaging or cans is preferred.

 The Food Bank is NOT able to collect the following types of food through the CANshare:

-The donated food collected by bostonCANshare is transported by Fedex to the Greater Boston Food Bank.
-The Food Bank serves as a distribution center to nearly 100 food pantries, emergency meal programs, and shelters.
+The donated food collected by Boston CANshare is transported by FedEx to the Greater Boston Food Bank; the Food Bank serves as a distribution center to over 90 food pantries, emergency meal programs, and shelters.

 Project Bread operates the FoodSource Hotline at 1-800-645-8333 (TTY: 1-800-377-1292).
 The Hotline responds to more than 30,000 calls a year in 140 languages, a special service that links callers with a translator usually within 30 seconds, from people across the state struggling to feed their families.
 FoodSource Hotline counselors refer callers to food resources in their communities.
 Hotline counselors also provide callers with appropriate information on public programs including Food Stamps, meal sites for the elderly, meals on wheels programs, salvage food distribution sites and other programs that supply free or low-cost food.
 FoodSource Hotline has also installed a TTY line to serve deaf callers.

 Community Servings is a not-for-profit food and nutrition program providing services to individuals and families living with critical and chronic illnesses.
 Their clients, their dependent families, and caregivers are provided with appealing, nutritious meals.
 Their goals are to help clients maintain their health and dignity and preserve the integrity of their families through free, culturally appropriate, home-delivered meals, nutrition education, and other community programs.
 Their address is 18 Marbury Terrace, Jamaica Plain and phone number is 617-522-7777.